tocco/tocco-docs/devops/databases/sql_snippets_postgres.rst

 Execute SQL on Multiple Databases
 ---------------------------------

-See the command description here for the scripts commands :ref:`commandsscripts`
+See :ref:`scripts` for a full description of the command.

 There is a script called `n2sql-on-all-dbs`_ for executing a query on all databases at once.